 There are no known patents covering the Bundle Protocol as described in this document and its normative references.

 BP ELEMENT NOMENCLATURE

+(INFORMATIVE)

 BP Block Tables

 This annex specifies the canonical nomenclature for DTN BPv7 block field definitions.
 In the terms column, the non-canonical terms are given.
 The full canonical name is formed by prepending ‘BPv7.’ and the table name transformed into camelcase followed by a dot.
 So, for example, the full canonical name of the ‘isFragment’ field in the primary block is: